ahrimaz/next-movie-rater/README.md

 This enhanced profile system creates a social dimension to the movie rating experience, allowing users to express their movie preferences while connecting with other film enthusiasts.

+## Homepage Enhancements

+The homepage has been redesigned to improve user engagement and visual appeal:

+1. **Featured Picks Section**:
+   - Prominently displays the latest admin movie ratings at the top of the page
+   - Uses the same MovieCard component as other sections for visual consistency
+   - Includes a "View All" link to see the complete collection of admin ratings

+2. **Community Spotlight**:
+   - Showcases the latest community ratings with proper attribution
+   - Uses consistent styling with the Featured Picks section
+   - Provides a "View All" link to explore the complete community ratings section

+3. **Engagement Features**:
+   - "Join the Conversation" call-to-action section encourages user registration
+   - Visually appealing gradient background with film-related iconography
+   - "Film Fact of the Day" section adds educational content and additional interest

+4. **Visual Improvements**:
+   - Cleaner typography and spacing for better readability
+   - Consistent styling throughout all sections
+   - Improved responsive design for various screen sizes
+   - Subtle hover effects on interactive elements

+These enhancements create a more engaging and cohesive user experience while maintaining the site's focus on movie ratings and community participation.

 ## Implementation Plan

 1. **Update Database Schema** ✓